zyb852/Assignment_2/README.md

 - [x] Save the suitability evaluation matrix to a text file
 ***
 ## **Environment Dependencies**
-This project is recommended to run with Python ***3.6*** and ***higher***.
+1. This project is recommended to run with Python ***3.7*** and ***higher***.
     1. Set up your Python environment on Windows:
         1. Download Python installer, recommended download from the official website: https://www.python.org/downloads/
         2. Run the installer, select Custom Install, and check Add Python to your system environment variable.
-    3. Once the installation is complete, open a command prompt or PowerShell and type python -V. If the Python version is outputted correctly, your Python environment has been configured.
+        3. Once the installation is complete, open a command prompt or PowerShell and type ***python -V***.
+If the Python version is outputted correctly, your Python environment has been configured.
     2. Set up your Python environment on Mac OS:
         1. The Mac OS comes with Python, but you may need to install the Xcode command-line tool to support Python development.
-    2. To install Python using Homebrew, you can use the following command: brew install python
+        2. To install Python using Homebrew, you can use the following command: ***brew install python***
         3. Configuring a virtual environment can help manage Python dependencies.
 You can use the venv module to create virtual environments.
     3. Set up your Python environment on Linux:
         1. Python comes preinstalled on most Linux systems.
-You can check if it is installed by running the following command: python -V
+You can check if it is installed by running the following command: ***python -V***
         2. Use your system package manager to install Python and Python packages.
-On Ubuntu and Debian systems, it can be installed using the following command: sudo apt-get install python3 python3-pip
+On Ubuntu and Debian systems, it can be installed using the following command: ***sudo apt-get install python3 python3-pip***
         3. The venv module can be used to create virtual environments to isolate the dependencies of different projects.

 Here are the Python libraries and their versions needed for this project:
 * cv2 (OpenCV)：4.0.0 and higher